Can A Golf Cart Plow Snow? (Everything to Know)

 When winter hits, it usually gets too cold for me to play golf or ride around in the old golf cart, and it sucks.

 What adds to the mess is that there’s a driveway full of snow to boot.
-That’s going to take a lot of work keeping it clear until spring hits.
+That will take a lot of work, keeping it clear until spring hits.

-But you think of your golf cart, which is sitting idle in storage during the off season.
+But you think of your golf cart sitting idle in storage during the off-season.
 Maybe if I could attach a plow…hold on a second, can a golf cart plow snow?

 Typically, just about any golf cart can plow snow.
 However, it requires the right equipment and a bit of technical knowledge.
 Golf carts can help clear that driveway if a reliable plow is installed.
 The most common size you’ll typically find is about 48 to 50 inches in length.

-Seeing how small golf carts are in comparison to larger vehicles such as trucks and ATVs, you won’t need a whole lot of equipment to get everything in place.
-And by everything, I mean the right brackets, the right tools, the right bolts, and a winch.
+Seeing how small golf carts are compared to larger vehicles such as trucks and ATVs, you won’t need a lot of equipment to get everything in place.
+And by everything, I mean the right brackets, tools, bolts, and a winch.

 Unless it comes pre-installed, chances are you’ll have to buy the winch separately besides your plow kit.